 EH may advise the planning officer that noise is not a significant issue or that mitigation measures will be required.
 In some cases, the noise impact may be so significant that EH will recommend against the granting of planning permission.

-The developer should liaise with the Local Authority’s Environmental Health Officer in the early stages of the planning process.
-Pre-planning application discussions can be very useful to determine the risk of noise being a significant consideration and to identify the supporting information and detail on noise likely to be required.
+The developer should liaise with the Local Authority’s Environmental Health Officer in the early stages of the planning process via the Council’s formal pre-planning application process.
+Discussions can be very useful to determine the risk of noise being a significant consideration and to identify the supporting information and detail on noise likely to be required.
 Prior to commencing any noise impact assessment, it is vital the appointed noise consultant contact Environmental Health to agree the relevant noise assessment methodology and establish appropriate noise assessment criteria to avoid unnecessary delay in the planning process.

 Exceptional Circumstances – Fife Council Planning will decide, on receipt, whether the criteria for accepting “Exceptional Circumstances” has been met (See para.3.5).